Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Executioner - Eject the highlighted player to win

+Freezer - Freeze people in place

 Glitch - Kill and mimic to other people

 Hunter - To win you have to make a certain number of kills

 Igniter - burn everyone!

+Juggernaut - After each kill, your kill cooldown is reduced

 Scavenger - Eat certain number of bodies to win

-Serial killer - kill everyone
+Serial killer - kill everyone **- DONE AND ADDED**

+Werewolf - Rampage to kill them all!

 =====================================